Visiting the Ruins of Pompeii

 Is the audioguide included in the ticket?

 The cost of the audioguide is not included in the entrance ticket.
-While purchasing Pompeii tickets, you will be able to see all the options available to purchase together with the entrance ticket, such as audio guide, 3D eyelashes with all related explanations, etc.
+While purchasing Pompeii tickets, you will be able to see all the options available to purchase together with the entrance ticket, such as audio guide, etc.

 Do the tickets have a binding entry time?